stuartellis/button/README.md

 ## Expectations

-This tool is very opinionated, and assumes that:
+This tool is deliberately very simple and very opinionated.
+It assumes that:

 * You already have a CloudFormation template file
 * The tags for the template are in a separate JSON file